KerstenDoering/CPI-Pipeline/ReadMe.rst

 - The threshold for a positive or negative prediction is zero and stored in the SQL database.

-- In "scripts/ppi-benchmark/Experiments/SL/PR/predict/DS/train0000/predictn=3w=1.out", you will find the predictions with the original class in the second column and the complete sentence identifier in the first column (for the lambda value 1).
+- In "scripts/ppi-benchmark/Experiments/SL/PR/predict/DS/train0000/predictn=3w=1.out", you will find the predictions with the original class in the second column and the complete sentence identifier in the first column (for n=3 and w=1).

 - The file scripts/ppi-benchmark/Experiments/SL/PR/output.sql contains all prediction values (0 for false, and 1 for true, and the prediction value itself).